terra-money/docs/docs/develop/module-specifications/spec-slashing.md

 # Slashing

 The slashing module enables Terra to disincentivize any attributable action by a protocol-recognized actor with value at stake by penalizing them.
 The penalty is called [slashing](../../learn/glossary.md#slashing).
-Terra mainly uses the [`Staking`](spec-staking.md) module to slash when violating validator responsibilities, such as missing too many `VotePeriod`s in the exchange rate oracle.
+Terra mainly uses the [`Staking`](spec-staking.md) module to slash when violating validator responsibilities.
 This module manages lower-level penalties at the Tendermint consensus level, such as double-signing.

 ## Message Types